[Word count: 4007]

 The tightening of her lips made Ishin sure that she was biting back a sharp comment about intelligence.

-“That angle looks a little odd, wait here,” Hanash said, rising and leaving as swiftly as she’d appeared.
+“You may be in shock, that angle looks a little odd, wait here,” Hanash said, rising and leaving as swiftly as she’d appeared.

 Trying to relax Ishin watched the dust motes drift through the stream of sunlight coming from the window.
 Now that someone else had said it they’d realised that their leg was definitely not laying perfectly straight, and would rather not look at it.